Facts About Hastings

 - Degrees offered: Bachelor of Arts, Bachelor of Music and Master of Arts in Teaching

-- Hastings students study abroad in places such as England, France, the Netherlands, Germany, Ireland, Peru, Honduras, Thailand, Canada, Russia and more.
+- Hastings students study abroad in places such as England, France, the Netherlands, Germany, Ireland, Peru, Honduras, Thailand, Canada and more.

-- Number of sports teams: 24 (basketball, volleyball, wrestling, cross country, track and field, golf, soccer, bowling, shotgun sports and tennis for men and women; football and baseball for men; and softball for women); plus dance and cheer.
+- 25 athletic teams: (basketball, wrestling, cross country, track and field, golf, soccer, bowling, shotgun sports, tennis and esports for men and women; football and baseball for men; and volleyball and softball for women); plus dance and cheer.

 - Hastings participates in the Great Plains Athletic Conference (GPAC) and the National Association of Intercollegiate Athletics (NAIA).

-- There are 10 Greek organizations on campus (4 fraternities and 6 sororities), and 15-20% of students participate.
+- There are 6 Fraternities and Sororities on campus, and 15-20% of students participate.

 - There are more than 50 clubs, organizations and honorary societies for students to join on campus related to student government, peer education, religion, special interests and more.